linode/docs/docs/guides/development/version-control/a-beginners-guide-to-github/index.md

 If you are working on multiple guide submissions or changes, you will need to utilize multiple branches to keep your changes separate from each other.

-1. To avoid merge conflicts, switch to your develop branch and pull in the latest changes from the Linode Docs upstream repository:
+1. Before starting on another guide draft, switch to your develop branch and pull in the latest changes from the Linode Docs upstream repository:

         git checkout develop
         git pull upstream develop